Desperadus/Slides2Notes/README.md

 Project to automaticly generate lecture notes using AI
 ## Prerequisites
 Python 3.9 or newer.

 Poetry for dependency management.

 Access to a terminal or command prompt.

+Being in country where Gemini API is allowed (works in USA but not in EU).
+You can use some VPN to work around this.
 ## Setup
-Install Poetry: If you haven't installed Poetry, follow the official (installation guide)[https://python-poetry.org/docs/].
+Install Poetry: If you haven't installed Poetry, follow the official [installation guide](https://python-poetry.org/docs/).

 ### Project Setup:
 Clone the repository to your local machine.